Shushishtok/AtS-my-first-mod/Getting Started.md

 This is similar to the Simple Hooked Effect's preview in that it shows the total bonuses gained from this perk.
 However, we added the `PROGRESS {0}/{1}` to also denote the current progress.

-In this case, `{0}` is replaced with the `ProgressFloat` to show how much worth of items (remember that each item is worth its value in decimals, e.g. 0.14, so that's why we are counting progress in float), and `{1}` is replaced with the `HookAmountInt`, which is the amount `20` that we've set in the hook.
+In this case, `{0}` is replaced with the `ProgressFloat` to show how much worth of items, and `{1}` is replaced with the `HookAmountInt`, which is the amount `20` that we've set in the hook.
+Remember that each item is worth its value in decimals, e.g. 0.14, so that's why we are counting progress in float rather than integers.

 This will show something along the lines of `PROGRESS: 8.42/20.
 GAINED: 0`, which is excellent for seeing the progress of this perk.